Kakamotobi/Learned/React/React-Query/React-Query.md

     - A unique key for the query.
     - This key is used by React Query for refetching, caching, and sharing your queries throughout the application.
     - It can be a string or array.
+    - It is essentially a dependecy array (like for `useEffect` in React).
       - *If the query relies on a variable, the variable needs to be included in the array as well.*
       - Example
         ```js
         const { data, isLoading, error } = useQuery(['todos', id], () => axios.get(`http://.../${id}`));